top of page

 The British government had made no official contact with the Japanese government to find out the fate of the missing servicemen.
 Franks wife Rene campaigned with the Leyton Far East POW Society and enlisted the help of the local Member of Parliament.
 Eventually after some months Rene and Gyps wife (also called Rene) received postcards informing them that their husbands were alive and well in Japanese POW Camps.
 It was only later that it became apparent what horrors both men would have to endure before the end of the war.

-Chas would have received the news about his older brothers in letters from home while he was at Sarafand.
-Younger brother Vic had joined the 4th Hussars, while Pearl enlisted in the Women's Land Army.
+Chas would have received the news about his two oldest brothers in letters from home while he was at Sarafand.
+His other brother Vic had joined the 4th Hussars, while Pearl enlisted in the Women's Land Army.

 At long last the order came for Chas to rejoin his unit (re-named 618 Pack Transport Company, Cyprus Regiment) in mid 1943 as the Italian campaign started.